Jackson County, North Carolina: Townships

 The county is divided into fifteen townships:

 Barker's Creek: Named for the creek which starts here and flows through the township before entering the Tuckasegee River.
 It includes the Dicks Creek, Barkers Creek, and Wilmont communities.
 US 74/23 runs as a four-lane divided highway through the township.
 The township is served by Smokey Mountain Elementary School and Smoky Mountain High School.
 Formerly, the Log Cabin Association Consolidated School served the township, but it closed in 1980 when Smokey Mountain Elementary opened.

 Canada: Named for the tall ridges, narrow valleys, and sharp peaks of this part of the county, the main waterway is the East Fork of the Tuckasegee River, which flows into the River Township before joining the West Fork, becoming the Tuckasegee River.
 There are four major lakes: Bear, Wolf, Tanasee Creek, and Ceader Cliff, in the township.
 It is served by NC 281 and is one of the most remote locations in the county.
 It is served by Cullowhee Valley School and Smoky Mountain High School.
 Before the 1990s, the schools for the area were Canada Consolidated School and Cullowhee High School, both closed in the 1980s.

 Caney Fork: Named for the creek that flows through the township, which empties into the Tuckasegee River at East LaPorte.
 The main road is Caney Fork Road.
 The area is served by Cullowhee Valley School and Smoky Mountain High School.
 Prior to 1964, the schools that served the area were Johns Creek Elementary and Cullowhee High School.

 Cashiers: Named for a lost horse, the town of Cashiers includes the communities of Panthertown Valley, Whiteside Cove, Fairfield, and Sapphire.
 It is served by NC 107 and US 64.
 The Eastern Continental Divide follows a ridge north of the township, and defines the boundaries between the Cashiers, Canada, and Glenville townships.
 The Chattooga, Horsepasture, and Toxaway rivers all originate or flow through the township.
 It is served by Blue Ridge School, which consolidated Glenville School and Cashiers Elementary in 1975.

 Cullowhee: This is derived from the Cherokee name for the valley, which referred to a legendary figure, Judacullah.
 NC 107, Old NC 107, and NC 107-Alternate all serve the township as major roads; NC 107 is the only 4-lane roadway.
 Western Carolina University, the village of Forest Hills, and the communities of Speedwell, Old Cullowhee Road, Buzzards Roost, and Dicks Gap are all within the township.

-In the nineteenth century, this was one of the first areas in the county to be settled by European Americansy, along with Caney Fork, River, Scott Creek, and Canada townships.
-It is the largest township by population according to the 2000 United States Census.
+In the nineteenth century, this was one of the first areas in the county to be settled by European Americans, along with Caney Fork, River, Scott Creek, and Canada townships.
+It is the largest township by population according to the 2000 United States census.
 The Cullowhee Creek, a tributary, and the Tuckasegee River both flow through the township; the confluence is around Old Cullowhee Road.
 The township is served by the local Cullowhee Valley School.
 Older children go to Smoky Mountain High School in Sylva.
 The former Cullowhee High School closed in 1988.